yaobinwen/document-shredded/README.md

 # Documentation Best Practices

+## No-Criticism Principle

+When I talk about the problems in the documentation of any existing product in this or other documents, I have no intention to criticize or blame the developers of the product.
+I'm merely trying to provide my thoughts about what the problem is and how it can be fixed in order to make the documentation better.

 ## Motivation

 I believe **efficient knowledge transfer is a vital factor for successful software development which is mostly done as a team effort**.
 Think about it: if everyone is an expert on everything, building software, even though which is not guaranteed to succeed, is more likely to succeed because people know how to use the tools correctly while avoiding the pitfalls of using them.